-2018 PAY RATIO
+2020 PAY RATIO

 We believe our compensation programs must be consistent and internally equitable.
 The following is a reasonable estimate, prepared under applicable SEC rules, of the ratio of the annual total compensation of our CEO to the annual total compensation of our median employee.
-Last year, we identified the median employee by calculating the salary or wages of each full-time, part-time, seasonal and temporary employee paid in 2017 through December 24, 2017 (the determination date), ranking the salary or wages of all employees except for the CEO from lowest to highest.
+In 2021, we updated our analysis and identified a new median employee using the same methodology employed in the 2018, 2019, and 2020 proxies.
+We calculated the salary or wages of each full-time, part-time, seasonal and temporary employee paid in 2020 through December 24, 2020 (the determination date), ranking the salary or wages of all employees except for the CEO from lowest to highest.
 We applied a Canadian to U.S. dollar exchange rate to the compensation elements paid in Canadian currency for our Canadian employees.